giantswarm/k8s-dns-node-cache-app/README.md

 ## Release compatibility

-Release v1.x works in iptables mode only.
+Release v1.x works in all CNIs using kubeproxy/iptables.
-Release v2.x works in cilium mode only.
+Release v2.x works in Cilium CNI in EBPf mode.

 ## Installation and configuration